not-Ax/Snake-game/README.md

 # Snake-game

-play the classic game of snake, Along saving and uptaking your highscore in your current machone
+play the classic game of snake, Along with saving and uptaking your highscore in your current machone